|

 brown dirt trail running through green forest in summer

-Though AllTrails has it labeled as 3.1 miles round trip you only have to walk 1.1 miles in to get to Moose Pond.
-At the 1.1 mile mark, you’ll come to a fork, take the trail off to the right and head a short way down to the pond.
+🌟Pro tip: Though AllTrails has this hike labeled as 3.1 miles round trip, you only have to walk 1.1 miles in to get to Moose Pond.
+At the 1.1-mile mark, you’ll come to a fork, take the trail off to the right, and head a short way down to the pond.

 • Miles: 3.1 miles out & back